-Our next branch meeting will be on Saturday 20th November at 2 pm in the Pulteney Room, Manvers Street Baptist Church, close to Bath Spa station, BA1 1JW.
-Chris Warren will talk about the campaign to reopen Saltford station.
+Our previous meeting was on Saturday 20th November 2021 at Manvers Street Baptist Church.
+Chris Warren talked about the campaign to reopen Saltford station.

 A meeting was held on Wednesday 20th October in Bethesda Church Hall, Gloucester Road, Trowbridge to discuss how to save the Bristol-Waterloo train service which South Western Railway is proposing to withdraw.
 You can read a report on the meeting here.